 How to Prepare for Window Cleaning

 - Clear the areas around all interior and exterior windows.
 This can take some time, but as the saying goes “well prepared is half done”.
 Removing any obstacles that might be in your way will also decrease the risk of accidentally stumbling and falling.
 Also, pay attention to the maintenance of your home’s exterior as well.
 For example, if the painting or the plaster are peeling off the wall your window cleaning efforts might go in vain.

 - Dust the Blinds.
-Start the process by removing your blinds and wiping off the accumulated dust with microfiber cleaning cloth.
+Start the process by removing your blinds and wiping off the accumulated dust with a microfiber cleaning cloth.
 To protect them and to prevent dust from gathering too quickly, spray them with an anti-static spray.
 If you have curtains in the rooms, remove them to be washed later.
 It will freshen their look and it will greatly contribute to the spruce up of your home.

 - Clean the Screens.
 Their main purpose is to prevent bugs and unwanted dirt from entering.
 But over time, the screens gather dust which taints the panes even more and becomes an eyesore.
 You should remove and scrub them with a non-abrasive brush and rinse with a hose.
-If you don’t have a garden or an outside space where you can wash them, do it in your bathroom using the shower head.
+If you don’t have a garden or an outside space where you can wash them, do it in your bathroom using the showerhead.

 Washing Windows During the Spring